Why Is My Cat Peeing Outside The Litter Box? Here’s How To Stop It

 Luckily it’s much easier to train a kitten to pee in the litter box than it is to train a puppy not to pee all over the house!

 - Confine the kitten(s) in one room with the litterbox

 - Gently place them in the box right after each meal.

-- Use a litterbox they can easily get in and out of, and do not use clumping clay litter for kittens (they can choke on it.
-Remember, they’re just small and don’t know not to eat it in some cases).
+- Use a litterbox they can easily get in and out of, and do not use clumping clay litter for kittens as they can choke on it.
+Remember, they’re young and sometimes don’t know they shouldn’t eat it.